 What Are Methylene Blue Drops?
 A Plain-English Guide to the Supplement

-By the ZynoSupps Editorial Team · May 20, 2026 · 6 min read
+May 20, 2026 · 6 min read

-Educational information only — not medical advice.
+Educational information only, not medical advice.
 Talk to your healthcare provider before starting any supplement.

 What Are Methylene Blue Drops?

-Methylene blue drops are a liquid form of methylenum caeruleum, a deep-blue synthetic compound first made in the late 1800s.
-Sold today as a dietary supplement, methylene blue drops are typically a measured solution you dispense by the drop or by the milliliter, which is part of why the format has become popular: it lets you control intake far more precisely than a one-size-fits-all capsule.
+Methylene blue drops are a liquid form of methylenum caeruleum, a deep-blue synthetic compound first made back in the late 1800s.
+Sold today as a dietary supplement, the drops are usually a measured solution you dispense by the drop or by the milliliter.
+That's a big part of why the format caught on: it lets you control intake far more carefully than a one-size-fits-all capsule.

 Why Purity and Grade Matter More Than Anything Else